Automattic/wp-calypso/test/e2e/docs/setup.md

 arch -x86_64 /usr/local/bin/brew install nvm
 ```

 **This is critical!
-If nvm is installed using ARM64 Homebrew, installed Node versions will also be the ARM64 variant and nothing will work!**
+If nvm is installed using ARM64 Homebrew, installed Node versions will also be the ARM64 variant and there will be problems!**

 3. using `nvm`, install the current version of NodeJS used in `wp-calypso`: